 Therapy is a journey and it is not always easy.
 We may go to places you were not aware of or haven’t visited in a long time.
 Communicating with your therapist and fellow traveler on your journey is a key component to getting the most out of the experience.
 You may also keep a journal of thoughts and feelings and ask for homework assignments to do between sessions.
 Making sure to value your time in therapy is also key.
 By keeping your appointments and remaining consistent even when it gets tough, you are giving yourself the chance to experience lasting change.

 Do I Have To Be Artistic to Engage in Art Therapy?

 Not at all!
 The only requirement is to give it a try and remain open minded!
 Some of the greatest artists never had any formal training.
 There is even a local museum dedicated to the works of these artists.

 Do I Have To Make Art, Play Or Use A Sand Tray In My Therapy?

 Your therapy is your time so there is no requirement to ever do anything you don’t want to do!
 Art, play and sand tray cab be helpful for some clients and may provide another way of moving through a stuck place or exploring something more deeply.
 That said, each person will find a certain modality more helpful.
-For many of our adult clients, they start out with talk therapy and later, choose to explore with art, sand and play.
+For many of our adult clients, they start out with talk therapy and later, choose to explore with art and/or the sand tray.
 Often adult clients are surprised to find just how powerful (and enjoyable) art therapy is when incorporated into their treatment plan.
 As a client, you have the opportunity to share how you would like your therapist to work with your unique needs.

 We care deeply about the needs of our community and strive to advocate for those needs through our services, resources, and partnerships.